richie312/watch_dog/README.md

 # watch_dog
-A Python script to detect the changes in folder and trigger the Docker container
+A Python script to detect the changes in folder and trigger the Docker container or python script